Moehammered/switch-remote-play/instructions/Instructions.md

    ![Switch Remote Play app](srp-app.jpg)

 2. Press **'L'** to start network discovery
+    - **NOTE:** Currently the network discovery requires a subnet mask of 255.255.255.0 and assumes your network gateway is 192.168.0.1
+      - If you don't know what all this is please go to the [figure out PC IP section](#pc-ip---figuring-out-network-configuration) if network discovery doesn't work.
     - **You should see your PC's IP address (*'Host IP: 192.168.XXX.XXX'* in green)**
     ![Network Discovery](network-discovery.jpg)
     - **And you should see your Switch's IP on the PC application**